CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/data-types/concurrency/semaphores/semaphore-settings.md

 ---
 title: "SemaphoreSettings"
 linkTitle: "SemaphoreSettings"
-description: "A datatype that represent the settings used for configuring a semaphore."
+description: "Used to represent the configuration settings of a semaphore."
 ---

 # {{% param title %}}